volumio/volumio-plugins-sources/ytcr/README.md

 # Changelog

+1.0.3
+- Add option to stop playback only when all clients have been *explicitly* disconnected

 1.0.2
 - Remove commented-out code
 - Remove links from package author because they don't look good when shown in Volumio plugin store